 MSc Physiotherapy (Pre-registration)

-Be at the forefront of this advancing profession.
-Highly skilled physiotherapists are in great demand, and our new MSc Physiotherapy (Pre-registration) course has been specifically designed to give you the training and experience you require to qualify as a Health and Care Professions Council (HCPC) registered physiotherapist to practice within this advancing field.
+Highly skilled physiotherapists are in great demand in the UK.
+Our MSc Physiotherapy (Pre-registration) is designed to give you the training and experience required to qualify as a Health and Care Professions Council (HCPC) registered physiotherapist.

 - Course title: